Futures Day Trading

 Execution - We offer very low latency for rapid execution of electronic orders and we support various types of orders including some unique order types that provide for potential price improvement.

-Data - Our primary day trading platforms provide clients with free real-time market data (streaming level 1 and level 2 data) on a non-throttled basis free of charge regardless of whether the client is deemed a professional or non-professional user of market data.
+Data - Our day trading platforms provide clients with real-time market data (streaming level 1 and/or level 2 data) for professional and non-professional users (fees may apply).

 Support - Since Vision's inception over twenty years ago, we have been and remain completely focused on providing the highest possible level of customer service to our valued clients.